Pixelated and Afraid: Plot

 Lisa, Marge, and Homer are watching a black-and-white movie, where Mick invites Moira to The Golden Gimlet for their anniversary.
 Lisa hopes she will have the same passionate relationship as the couple in the movie when she gets married, but Marge and Homer tell her that in ten years she will probably have the same kind of relationship as they do.
 The next day, Lisa tells Bart her concerns about their parents' love life, scaring him with the thought of how they will treat his future girlfriend, obese on the couch, grabbing her with mechanical hands.
 To remedy the situation, Bart and Lisa have a talk with their parents, with Lisa proposing to use their voucher for The Saffron Togetherness Center on top of Honeymoon Mountain.

 Homer and Marge discuss the center's amenities on the way there and tell each other that they do not really want to go there, but as they try to turn the car around, they end up skidding on ice and going off the road, crashing into the frozen river.
 After swimming to safety with a broken phone and no car, they start a fire and hang their clothes out to dry while naked.
 After climbing a tree to assess the situation, Marge finds something red in an opening nearby, but as she comes down the branch breaks and the clothes burn down to ashes.

 Afterwards, they reach the red sight, which is a heart-shaped bathtub, and uncover the sign of the cabins at Honeymoon Mountain.
 They use a matchbook to start a new fire with the bathtub full of leaves and branches, and start making new clothes and a shelter from pieces they have collected around the woods, not noticing that a wolverine is hiding in the shadows, watching them.
 Time passes and they get hungry and struggle to find food.
 They eventually catch a fish to cook, but the smoke from the fire attracts the wolverine.
 To get Marge safe, Homer climbs a tree and uses himself as bait, but the wolverine reaches him.
 Marge courageously gets out and hands Homer a stick with a statue head attached to defend himself, and he kills it.
 They passionately kiss under the moon.

-The next day as Homer goes out to collect moss, he finds a park ranger on a bike who angrily leaves when Homer struggles to decide whether to stay.
+The next day as Homer goes out to collect moss, he spots a park ranger on a bike as Homer silently struggles to decide whether to stay.
 Marge suggests following the tracks, so they pack up their stuff and say goodbye to the shack, and pass through the forest until they get to the ranger station, where they enjoy the sunset and embrace.